O-Karlsson/O-karlsson.github.io/CV.md

 **Postdoctoral Fellow**
 Centre for Economic Demography, School of Economics and Management, Lund University, Sweden
 *2022 – Present*
-- Conducted research on economic demography with a focus on human development.
+- Independently conducted research on economic demography with a focus on human development.

 <hr class="thin">